cloudfoundry-attic/vcap/warden/README.md

 The read-only filesystem contains the minimal set of Ubuntu packages and Warden-specific modifications common to all containers.
-The read-write filesystem store files overriding container-specific settings when necessary.
+The read-write filesystem stores files overriding container-specific settings when necessary.
 Because all writes are applied to the read-write filesystem, containers can share the same read-only base filesystem.